-Employment generating uses are incorporated both within the local centre fronting the A38 and alongside the A419 near J13 of the M5 in attractive locations to the market thereby increasing delivery prospects.
+Employment generating uses are incorporated both within the local centre fronting the A38 and alongside the A419 near J13 of the M5 both attractive locations to the market and thereby increasing delivery prospects.

-The Site is in the control of a highly experienced commercial and residential developer/promoter with a proven track record of delivering strategic mixed-use sites and over the last few years including the West of Stonehouse Strategic Allocation.
+The Site is in the control of a highly experienced commercial and residential developer/promoter with a proven track record of delivering strategic mixed-use sites, most recently including the West of Stonehouse Strategic Allocation.